 Will all the cafés & coffee shops be open?

-The cafés & coffee shops will be open, and are now offering a limited seated service.
+Some cafés & coffee shops will be open, and are now offering a take-away service only.

 Can I still order by phone or online?

 Our traders will continue to offer phone and online ordering, with delivery direct to your door.